slu-soc5650/finalProject/README.md

 ### Repository Contents
 This repository contains files for:
 -   `csbCreate.csv` - dataset for final project
+-   `csbCreate.do` - stata code for creating dataset
 -   `csbCreate.md` - markdown output from dataset creation process
 -   `LICENSE.md`
 -   `LICENSE_ORIG.md` - original terms of use from City of St. Louis